How To Outsource Software Development Projects? A Complete Guide

 Also, don’t forget that feedback is a two-way street.
 Be open to insights from your development partner—they may identify risks you haven’t considered or suggest more efficient solutions.
 When both sides align around a shared goal, productivity and outcomes improve significantly.

-Step 7: Implement Quality Control and Knowledge Transfer
+Step 7: Implement quality control and knowledge transfer

 An outsourced project shouldn’t be considered complete the moment the code is delivered.
 Long-term success depends on continuous quality control and smooth knowledge transfer to your internal team.